-The title of this article was misleading.
 Every practice already has a trust fund.
 Many of them, in fact.
 Each one was started the moment a patient chose the practice to fix their problem.
 Every interaction after that was either earning interest on the trust fund for that patient or decreasing its value.
-And those funds aren't just between patients and physicians.
+And those funds aren’t just between patients and physicians.
 They are also built and maintained between physicians and their staff.

 Our marketing agency finds the most creative and effective ways to connect with patients and get them to come back again and again. (another case study of ours) We use all the latest tools and technology to do so.
 But using them without any banked up trust between doctors and their staff and patients and the practice, makes our job, with any technology, much more of a challenge.